 The family is the pack. - The dog is looking for its position in the pecking order and, being intelligent, will naturally ( and instinctively) exploit any weakness to enhance its position.

-dog may be less likely to accept the leadership of less dominant adults and children can
+The dog may be less likely to accept the leadership of less dominant adults and children can be particularly vulnerable.

 This is why it is very important for families who wish to take on a BC as a pet to be more concerned with the character and nature of the dog they acquire, than its appearance.

 If the dog is inclined to be dominant and has a strong herding instinct the children of the household - especially the younger ones - will not get respect from the dog and will not be able to control it.

 Children may be regarded as stock to be herded into corners and penned.
 If they resist they are likely to be nipped in order to oblige them to comply with the dogs wishes.

 Children may be treated as litter mates to be played with - but playing is also 'training' for adult competitiveness and litter mates will compete in their play - the strongest and most agile being given most respect and rising in the pecking order.

 If the dog sees a child as a litter mate it is likely to nip during play - possibly quite hard.